jbw976/change-log-sidecar/README.md

 kubectl -n crossplane-system logs -l pkg.crossplane.io/provider=provider-kubernetes -c change-log-sidecar --tail 1 | jq .
 ```

-You can also check the main provider logs, but they will be a bit verbose since `--debug` is turned on:
+You can also check the main provider logs, which should hopefully be sparse unless something went wrong:
 ```
-kubectl -n crossplane-system logs -l pkg.crossplane.io/provider=provider-kubernetes --tail=500
+kubectl -n crossplane-system logs -l pkg.crossplane.io/provider=provider-kubernetes
 ```

 Now update the claim in order to see an update operation in the change logs,